Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: Benchmark Coherent Schemes

 \subsubsection{PSK-GS \cite{katsuki2023NGS}}

 This scheme is a special case of the conventional differential scheme of \cite{katsuki2023NGS}, which relies on the property that the probability distribution does not change when a data symbol distributed on a unit circle is multiplied by a random variable following a specific distribution due to its circular symmetry.
 Let $M$ denote the modulation order of PSK symbols and let $\mathcal{X}=\qty{e^{j\frac{m}{M}\pi}\mid m=0,\cdots,M-1}$ denote the constellation set.
-The $k$th modulated symbol is generated as
+The $k$th modulated symbol is generated as $s_{k}=g \cdot e^{j\frac{m_k}{M}\pi}$, where $g$ is the Gaussian RV based on a pre-shared seed.
+The Gaussian RV $g$ can also be varied as $g_k$ depending on the index $k$.